Arielegend/TextPhoneBook/README.md

 Otherwise,
 we prepare the file,
-and set the leading bit to be 1
+and set the leading bit to be 1. by performing SLOW_LIST method.
 </p>